167-RIAZ/Airline-Revenue-Optimization-through-Data-Analysis/README.md

 ## 📊 Key Analyses & Visualizations

 ### ✅ 1.
 Aircraft Seating Capacity
-Identified aircrafts with more than 100 seats using SQL aggregation:
+Identified aircraft with more than 100 seats using SQL aggregation:
 ```sql
 SELECT aircraft_code, COUNT(*) AS num_seats
 FROM seats